 - 40g soft white breadcrumbs (approx 1 slice of regular sliced bread)

-- 1 x 250g Smoky Spanish-style grain and rice pouch
+- 1 x 250g smoky Spanish-style grain and rice microwave pouch (or similar)

 - a small handful of flat-leaf parsley - leaves only and chopped